Frasier: Casting

 Martin Crane was based on creator Casey's father, who spent 34 years with the San Francisco Police Department.
 The creators suggested to NBC that they would like to cast someone like Mahoney, to which NBC told them if they could get Mahoney, they could hire him without auditions.
 Both Grammer and the producers contacted Mahoney, with the producers flying to Chicago to show Mahoney the pilot script over dinner.
 Upon reading it, Mahoney accepted.
 Grammer, who had lost his father as a child, and the childless Mahoney immediately built a close father-son relationship.

-In discussing Martin's nurse, Warren Littlefield of NBC suggested she be English instead of Hispanic and suggested Leeves for the role.
+In discussing Martin's nurse, Warren Littlefield of NBC suggested she be English instead of Hispanic, and suggested Leeves for the role.
 Grammer was initially reluctant, as he thought the casting made the show resemble Nanny and the Professor, but approved Leeves after a meeting and read-through with her.
 Mahoney and Leeves quickly bonded over their shared English heritage; Mahoney was originally from Manchester, the hometown of Leeves's character.

 The character of Niles was not part of the original concept for the show.
 Frasier had told his bar friends on Cheers that he was an only child; however, Sheila Guthrie, the assistant casting director on Wings, brought the producers a photo of Pierce (whom she knew from his work on The Powers That Be) and noted his resemblance to Grammer when he first appeared on Cheers.
 She recommended him should they ever want Frasier to have a brother.
 The creators were "blown away" both by his resemblance to Grammer and by his acting ability.
 They decided to ignore Frasier's statement on Cheers and created the role for Pierce.
 Pierce accepted the role before realizing he had not read a script.
 Once he was given a script, he was initially concerned that his character was essentially a duplicate of Frasier, thinking that it would not work.
-The first table reading of the pilot script was notable because the producers had never heard either Pierce or Mahoney read lines because they were cast without auditions.
+The first table reading of the pilot script was notable because the producers had never heard either Pierce or Mahoney read lines, as they were cast without auditions.